-In 1907, The Merry Window hat took the world by storm after appearing in a show with the same name.
+In 1907, The Merry Widow hat took the world by storm after appearing in a show with the same name.
 This hat was even wider and the crown taller than in the previous decade.
 Some people complained these hats were too big and obtrusive in public places like the theater or picture shows.
-None the less, high society women loved them and wore them for daytime events.
+Nonetheless, high society women loved them and wore them for daytime events.

 Edwardian Small Hats

-The movement toward smaller hats began around 1913, when hats still had high crowns but smaller brims.
+The movement towards smaller hats began around 1913, when hats still had high crowns but smaller brims.
 Straw boaters, small top hats, and mini versions of picture hats were very common.

 Just like the Titanic, the era of opulent hats came to end.